Boney Kapoor: Mr. India (1987)

+Other productions in the 1980s and the 1990s

 His other early productions include Hum Paanch which played a key role in establishing actors like Mithun Chakraborty and Amrish Puri in Bollywood.
 Kapoor also launched many big stars of the Hindi film industry.
 His production Woh Saat Din launched brother Anil Kapoor, Prem launched younger brother Sanjay Kapoor and Tabu, and Koi Mere Dil Se Poochhe launched actress Esha Deol.
 He produced one of the most expensive films in the history of Hindi cinema: Roop Ki Rani Choron Ka Raja in 1993.
 In 1997, he produced the box office hit Judaai starring Sridevi and Anil together yet again with Urmila Matondkar.

 Kapoor was managing brother Anil's career well until 1999 and in 2000 he produced Pukar starring Anil, Madhuri Dixit, Namrata Shirodkar, Danny Denzongpa and Om Puri.
 The film was critically acclaimed and a moderate success at the box office.
 It won two National Film Awards, including the Nargis Dutt Award for Best Feature Film on National Integration and the National Film Award for Best Actor for Anil Kapoor's performance.

+Company (2002)

 In 2002, he produced Company directed by Ram Gopal Varma starring Ajay Devgan, Mohanlal, Manisha Koirala, Vivek Oberoi, and Antara Mali.
 It is a fictional exposé of the Mumbai underworld, loosely based on the Indian mafia organisation D-Company, known to be run by Dawood Ibrahim.
 The film received positive reviews from critics as well as audience and won six out of the eleven awards it was nominated for at the Filmfare Awards.
 The film received critical acclaim at the 2004 Austin Film Festival and New York Asian Film Festival.

 It is the second film in the Gangster series and a sequel to the film Satya.
 It was followed by a sequel, D. Film critic Rajeev Masand has labelled it (along with its prequel Satya) one of the "most influential movies of the past ten years."
 Company marked the introduction of a new genre of film making, a variation of film noir that has been called Mumbai noir.